questnet/socket/README.md

 See also the [CHANGELOG](CHANGELOG.md) for details about version upgrades.

-This project aims to run on any platform and thus does not require any PHP extensions and supports running on legacy PHP 5.3 through current PHP 8+ and HHVM.
+This project aims to run on any platform and thus does not require any PHP extensions and supports running on PHP 7.1 through current PHP 8+.
-It's *highly recommended to use the latest supported PHP version* for this project, partly due to its vast performance improvements and partly because legacy PHP versions require several workarounds as described below.
+It's *highly recommended to use the latest supported PHP version* for this project.

-Secure TLS connections received some major upgrades starting with PHP 5.6, with the defaults now being more secure, while older versions required explicit context options.
-This library does not take responsibility over these context options, so it's up to consumers of this library to take care of setting appropriate context options as described above.

-PHP < 7.3.3 (and PHP < 7.2.15) suffers from a bug where feof() might block with 100% CPU usage on fragmented TLS records.
+Legacy PHP < 7.3.3 (and PHP < 7.2.15) suffers from a bug where feof() might block with 100% CPU usage on fragmented TLS records.
 We try to work around this by always consuming the complete receive buffer at once to avoid stale data in TLS buffers.
 This is known to